 Upon completion of boot camp, your dog will receive a certificate of completion in recognition from the Academy.

-The 8-week boot camp begins by working in a controlled environment; during the first four weeks dogs will perform hundreds of repetitive exercises developing permanent command associations, learning, and mastering proper responses to commands.
-During these exercises each dog will learn name recognition, sit, down, stay, walking on-leash without pulling, and not jumping on the handler.
-The daily routine includes play groups, which provide a positive outlet for energy, and a healthy form of socialization with other friendly dogs.
-During weeks 4 - 8, dogs will travel into public places to learn how to walk past people and dogs under control (on-leash), sit automatically when you come to a stop/crosswalk, get in/out of a vehicle on command (if your dog is large enough or physically able), participate in OFF-LEASH exercises to come when called, go on nature hikes on campus, treadmill training, and learn a drop-it command.
+The 8-week boot camp begins by working in a controlled environment, during the first four-weeks dogs will perform hundreds of repetitive exercises developing permanent command associations, learning, and mastering proper responses to commands.
+During these exercises each dog will learn name-recognition, sit, down, stay, walking on-leash without pulling, not jumping on the handler, and participate in daily play groups for healthy socialization with other friendly dogs.
+During weeks 4-8, dogs will begin working outdoors learning how to respond to commands under distraction, undergo obedience drills incorporating distractions, sit automatically when you come to a stop, get in/out of a vehicle on command (if your dog is large enough or physically able), participate in OFF-LEASH exercises to come when called, go on nature hikes on campus, treadmill training, and learn a drop-it command.

 8-week commands include: Name (eye contact), sit, down, stay, wait at doors, place (go to bed and rest), come when called (off-leash), go into a kennel, drop-it, and heeling (walking on-leash).
 General etiquette like not jumping on humans or mouthing/nipping.

-8-week considerations: The 8-week course includes all the foundation obedience training and commands a typical pet dog will need, and it will include training in real-life situations (field trips into public) under intermediate level of distractions.
-The 8-week course does NOT include high traffic distraction proofing, it is not intended for older dogs, or dogs needing behavior modification (example: anxiety disorders, reactivity issues, etc.), and does not include off-leash heeling.
-The 8-week camp is the most popular course we offer.* Age: 12 months or older.
+8-week considerations: The 8-week course includes all the foundation obedience training and commands a typical pet dog will need, as well as simulated obedience drills (onsite) for distraction proofing.
+The 8-week course does NOT include field trips into the city, or off-leash heeling.* Age: 12 months or older.
 If your dog is under 12 months, see the Puppy Camp program.

 12-week commands include: Name (eye contact), sit, down, stay, wait at doors, place (go to bed and rest), come when called (off-leash with distractions), go into a kennel, drop-it, and heeling (walking next to handler on and off-leash).
 General etiquette like not jumping on humans or mouthing/nipping.